Dineshkumar245/Libaray_Management-C/README.md

 Check if a book is available for borrowing.Ensure users do not exceed the borrowing limit (one book at a time).

 2)Return Books:Update the system when users return borrowed books.

+# How to Run the Program

+You can just run the program by coping it and paste it in GDB online c compiler.
+Safely exit the program.